karbonhq/karbon-api-reference/index.md

     The value of the the `Offset` property affects the `day` function of the *`StartDate`* and the *`EndDate`*.

-    When you use the `Offset` property with these variables, you will be able to move the dates forward (or decrement) by the number of days specified in the value of the `Offset` property.
+    When you use the `Offset` property with these variables, you will be able to move the dates forward (or backward) by the number of days specified in the value of the `Offset` property.

     For example, say the *`StartDate`* of the Work Item is 12 July, 2022.
 But you want the Work Item Title to read *10 JUL, 2022*.
 You will set the `Variable` property to *`StartDate`* and `Offset` property to `-2`.